It seems like almost every week a new CBD-focussed term pops up whether that be ‘water soluble CBD’, ‘nano-encapsulated CBD’ or something else.

 Broad spectrum CBD products are a whole-plant extract but with THC removed such that no trace amounts of THC is detectable through analysis.
 Broad spectrum CBD products contain multiple cannabinoids, flavonoids and terpenes in addition to CBD.

 If you choose to purchase a full spectrum or broad spectrum CBD product, make sure that it is actually what it says it is.
 The only way to do this is to look at the third party lab reports.
-These are posted for each product on the websites of all reputable brands.
+These are posted for each product on the websites of all reputable brands or are provided quickly if requested.
 If the cannabinoid profile of the lab report doesn’t match up with the product description, then something fishy is going on – quiz the company and ask for an explanation or clarification.

 A note on the entourage effect: In the CBD industry the term ‘entourage effect’ has been used to describe the supposed synergistic effects of consuming multiple cannabinoids at the same time.
 This idea is not exclusive to cannabis nor to cannabinoids as synergism exists in biology.
 Although there is strong evidence that terpenes, cannabinoids and endocannabinoids interact and can change the activity of each other, there is no clinical evidence that the entourage effect exists with regard to cannabis.
 However various dose response curves as well as a wealth of anecdotal evidence does suggest this effect is real.
 More clear research hopes to address this directly in the near future.